On the treatment of thermal effects in the equation of state on neutron star merger remnants: Temperature definition: tabulated vs hybrid EOSs

 \subsection{Ideal classical gas}

 At low densities and high temperature, the ideal classical approximation should hold.
-We consider a single-component gas of non-relativistic neutrons for simplicity, although the conclusions do not change for the relativistic single-component case.
-In this approximation, the zero-temperature components of the energy and the pressure are negligible compared to their thermal counterparts, so that $e(n,T) \approx e_\text{th}(n,T) = 3/2\, T$ and $p(n,T) \approx p_\text{th}(n,T) = n T$.
-The thermal index is simply $\Gamma_\text{th}=5/3$, regardless of the temperature and density, and the estimate of Eq.~(\ref{eq:thermal_temperature}) provides:
+Figure~\ref{fig:pthermal} indeed suggests that all EOS have an "ideal region window" as a function of density for a given temperature.
+We now consider a single-component gas of non-relativistic neutrons for simplicity, although the conclusions do not change for the relativistic single-component case.
+In this approximation, the zero-temperature components of the energy and the pressure are negligible, $e_\text{cold}(\rho)=P_\text{cold}(\rho)=0$, compared to their thermal counterparts, so that $e(\rho,T) \approx e_\text{th}(\rho,T) = 3/2\, T$ and $P(\rho,T) \approx P_\text{th}(\rho,T)$.
+In this ideal setting, the thermal index of Eq.~\eqref{eq:thermal_index} is simply $\Gamma_\text{th}=5/3$, regardless of the temperature and density, and the estimate of Eq.\eqref{eq:thermal_temperature} provides:

 In other words, we expect that in the low-density, high-temperature regime, where matter behaves like an ideal gas, $T_\text{th}$ should provide a good approximation to the temperature of the system~\cite{Rivieccio:2025zcw}.
-This result should be relatively general, since interactions do play a qualitative role in the low-density regime and having more than one component only introduces a mild density dependence in the thermal index~\cite{NadalTFG,Rivieccio:2025zcw}.
+This result should be relatively general, in that interactions do not play a qualitative role in the low-density regime, and having more than one component only introduces a mild density dependence in the thermal index~\cite{NadalTFG,Rivieccio:2025zcw}.